emmahone/SystemTap-Tutorial/README.md

 Note: Running SystemTap scripts usually requires root privileges (sudo) as it involves accessing and tracing system resources.

 6. Terminate the script: To stop the SystemTap script, press `Ctrl + C` in the terminal where it's running.
 The script will be unloaded from the kernel, and the tracing will be stopped.
-By default, the net.stp script captures network traffic system-wide.
+By default, the `who_sent_it.stp` script captures network traffic system-wide.
 However, you can customize it to focus on specific processes or network conditions by modifying the script accordingly.
 Refer to the comments within the `who_sent_it.stp` script for further guidance on its usage and customization options.

 # Example reading through systemtap output
 Let's assume you have executed the `who_sent_it.stp` script as described in the previous steps, and it is currently running and displaying network traffic information in the terminal.
 The output may look similar to the following: